-Instagram is best suited to businesses with strong visuals Get established If you haven't set up a Facebook page for your business yet, now is the time!
+Instagram is best suited to projects with strong visuals Get established If you haven't set up a Facebook page for your project yet, now is the time!
 Add a strong profile picture, pre-load a few interesting posts, then invite everyone you know to like it.
 Encourage your friends to all like and share your page.
 Ground rules A good rule to stick to is one Facebook post a day.
 Look at when your audience is most likely to be online - that's the time to post!
 Your Facebook posts should always include an image, video or link - posting with plain text alone is a big no-no. Prepare a bank of good quality, vibrant, eye catching images.
 Content Post a variety of different types of content; stories, testimonials, videos, infographics, stats, progress towards your target and behind the scenes updates.
 You could also highlight your best rewards with a stand out post.
 Share A great way to reach people outside of your existing audience is by asking your friends to share your posts on Facebook.
 "Social media was the most useful tool for us.
 We had a large following already on Facebook (over 1,000) which really helped us get the word out there.
 We asked our friends and supporters to spread the word" Boost your posts Boosting a post may help you get more likes, shares and comments.
 Boosted posts are also a way to reach new people who are likely interested in your idea but don't currently follow you on Facebook.
-Competitions Running competitions through your Facebook page is a great way to build your audience and create a buzz around your project.
 Events It's a good idea to hold at least one event either before, during or after crowdfunding.
 You can easily create an event on Facebook to connect with your online audience in an offline way.
 Facebook live Facebook Live is the best way to interact with your audience in real time.
 Answer any questions they may have.
 The engagement levels on Facebook live is much higher than a generic Facebook post, so be sure to plan a few of these through the duration of your project.
 Top Tip Tag your backers on social media to show your appreciation and make them feel important - particularly those who have contributed larger amounts.
 It's a great way of get your project in front of their contacts too.
 "Cut sections from your video into short snippets that can be shared around on social media."